 UW-Eau Claire offers many different scholarships to students for their success.
 One of our top priorities is to create a compassionate environment that embraces differences and provides opportunities for everyone to thrive.
-An example of that is Cassandra Ball Egdahl music scholarship.
+An example of that is the Cassandra Ball Egdahl music scholarship.
 This scholarship offers $4,500 to an incoming freshman who has been accepted into the music program.
 It is our goal to help students feel empowered with the right tools they need to reach their full potential.

 Learn more about what resources are available to you by checking out our scholarships page.

 Student support is one of our top priorities and we are here to help students and their families through the financial aid process.
 We strive to make the applications and payments as seamless as possible.
-Get in touch with our staff remotely or in person through Blugold Central—our one stop shop for tuition and financial aid.
+Get in touch with our staff remotely or in-person through Blugold Central—our one-stop-shop for tuition and financial aid.
 Our staff helps you learn how to pay for your education so you can get the most value out of your applied instrumental degree.

 Learn more about the financial aid process at UW-Eau Claire.

 - Availability: campus

 - Two orchestras, three concert bands, four jazz ensembles

 - Active chamber music program for piano, strings, and winds